National litigation firm increases services to clients, co-counsel throughout West Coast

 The new office allows the Firm to broaden its services to clients and co-counsel throughout the West Coast on a range of litigation matters, including asbestos law, class actions, commercial litigation and intellectual property matters.
 The office is staffed by two attorneys.

-“We are pleased to open a second office in California,” said Mike Angelides, Simmons Hanly Conroy Managing Partner.
+“We are pleased to open a second office in California,” said Mike Angelides, Simmons Hanly Conroy Managing Shareholder.
 “There’s no doubt this will allow us to better serve existing and future clients, and we’re looking forward to becoming part of the Bay Area community.”

 The second California office, located at 455 Market St., Suite #1150, San Francisco, CA, 94105, is the latest addition for the Firm, a 55-lawyer plaintiffs-only firm serving thousands of clients throughout the U.S. In 2008, the firm opened its first California office in El Segundo.
 Additional offices are located in Chicago and St. Louis.
 The firm is headquartered in Alton, Ill.